What are the Risks, Side Effects, and Health Concerns of Car Radiation?

 In addition, rear seat passengers are exposed to the rear battery emissions.
 In many instances, rear seat passengers are children, making the exposure of EMFs even more of a concern, as children’s rapidly duplicating cells are more prone to damage from radiation exposure.

-Modern Cars Have Higher EMF Levels
+Newer Cars Have Higher EMF Levels

 Both GPS Tracking and Bluetooth technology utilize the same wireless RF radiation that cell phones and cell towers use.
 There addition of GPS into the car elevates the amount of microwave radiation being brought into the car from satellites in space, while the built in Bluetooth emits wireless radiation into the car cabin from the dashboard.